christophernhill/rc_howtos/examples/Using-Gaussian/README.md

 If Gaussian is not listed, please email c3ddb-admin@techsquare.com to request access to the Gaussian group.

+If at any point you get a 'command not found: g09' error on the nodes please remind the admin to run 'scontrol reconfigure' since slurm caches group membership.

 #Getting Started

 It is strongly reccomended to make a new directory before running tests

->mkdir /home/$USER/gaussianwork && cd  /home/$USER/gaussianwork
+>mkdir ~/gaussianwork && cd  ~/gaussianwork

 The examples in this guide will use the hexclethane.com file.
 You can either: